Tag: hockey penalties

 IHM Knowledge Center

-What is tripping, and how do officials determine when a player illegally causes an opponent to fall?
+What counts as tripping in hockey, and how do referees decide when a player causes an opponent to fall illegally?

 Short Answer

-Tripping is a penalty assessed when a player uses stick, body or leg to cause an opponent to lose balance and fall.
+Tripping is a penalty that occurs when a player uses their stick, body, or skate to cause an opponent to lose balance or fall.

 Full Explanation